lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

 #### IAP Credits

-Odoo’s Electronic IAP offers 1000 credits for free, after these credits are consumed in your production database, your company must buy new credits in order to process your transactions.
+Konvergo ERP’s Electronic IAP offers 1000 credits for free, after these credits are consumed in your production database, your company must buy new credits in order to process your transactions.